Prancer (film): Plot

-Jessica later tells a mall Santa that she has Prancer, and gives him a Polaroid picture and letter to give to the real Santa before Christmas Eve.
+Jessica later tells a mall Santa that she has Prancer and gives him a Polaroid picture and letter to give to the real Santa before Christmas Eve.
 He takes them to the editor of the local newspaper.
 Jessica shows Prancer to Carol, and Steve walks in the barn as well.
-Jessica makes them promise not to tell anyone about him.
-Eventually, she apologizes to Mrs. McFarland for knocking down her flowers, and asks her if she can have a job to help raise money to buy a bag of oats for Prancer.
+Eventually, she apologizes to Mrs. McFarland for knocking down her flowers and asks her if she can have a job to help raise money to buy oats for Prancer.
 Mrs. McFarland agrees to pay her to clean a room in her house, and they become friends.
-The newspaper editor, inspired by Jessica's faith, writes an article which is then read by the local pastor in the middle of his sermon.
-Jessica, who's attending with Steve, finds out she has been outed to the entire town.
-She becomes mad at Carol, who she thinks squealed.
-She later finds the article in the newspaper.
+The newspaper editor, inspired by Jessica's faith, writes an article which is then read by the local pastor during his sermon.

-Meanwhile, John is reading the newspaper.
-Before he finds the article, he discovers Prancer has escaped from the barn and let all the other animals out too.
+Meanwhile, John discovers Prancer has escaped from the barn and let all the other animals out.
 While he tries to round them up, Prancer goes inside the house and wreaks havoc.
-Townspeople begin to converge on the farm, wanting to see him.
-John grabs his rifle, threatening to shoot him when a local butcher stops him, offering to buy Prancer.
-The butcher keeps him as a sales tool for his Christmas tree lot.
-Jessica, afraid he will kill him, runs away in the snowy night determined to rescue him.
-Steve runs after her, telling her he loves her even though he doesn't understand her sometimes.
-Hearing how she feels, he decides to help her free Prancer.
-He tries to break the lock open, while she gets the idea to climb to the top of Prancer's cage and let him fly out.
-Steve is worried for her safety and yells at her to come down.
-She attempts to open the cage but falls, injuring her head in the process.
+Townspeople converge on the farm, wanting to see Prancer.
+John grabs his rifle, threatening to shoot him, when a local butcher stops him, offering to buy Prancer.
+The butcher keeps him as a sales gimmick for his Christmas tree lot.
+Jessica, afraid he will kill Prancer, runs away in the snowy night determined to rescue him.
+Steve runs after her and decides to help her free Prancer.
+While he tries to break the lock open, she climbs to the top of Prancer's cage, intent on letting him fly out.
+She attempts to open the cage but falls, injuring her head.